Avantor (NYSE:AVTR) Upgraded at Stifel Nicolaus

-Avantor (NYSE:AVTR) was upgraded by investment analysts at Stifel Nicolaus from a “hold” rating to a “buy” rating in a research report issued on Wednesday, Benzinga reports.
-The brokerage currently has a $40.00 price target on the stock.
-Stifel Nicolaus’ price objective would suggest a potential upside of 29.12% from the stock’s previous close.
+Avantor (NYSE:AVTR) was upgraded by equities researchers at Stifel Nicolaus from a “hold” rating to a “buy” rating in a research note issued on Wednesday, Benzinga reports.
+The brokerage presently has a $40.00 target price on the stock.
+Stifel Nicolaus’ target price points to a potential upside of 28.95% from the company’s current price.

-In other news, EVP Michael Wondrasch sold 49,468 shares of the firm’s stock in a transaction that occurred on Friday, February 5th.
-The shares were sold at an average price of $29.77, for a total value of $1,472,662.36.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, EVP Gerard Brophy sold 19,769 shares of Avantor stock in a transaction on Monday, February 22nd.
-The stock was sold at an average price of $28.62, for a total transaction of $565,788.78.
-Following the completion of the transaction, the executive vice president now directly owns 175,443 shares in the company, valued at $5,021,178.66.
+In other news, EVP Gerard Brophy sold 3,059 shares of the business’s stock in a transaction on Wednesday, February 24th.
+The shares were sold at an average price of $27.93, for a total transaction of $85,437.87.
+Following the completion of the sale, the executive vice president now directly owns 172,384 shares of the company’s stock, valued at approximately $4,814,685.12.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, EVP Devashish Ohri sold 100,160 shares of the business’s stock in a transaction on Monday, April 12th.
+The shares were sold at an average price of $32.37, for a total transaction of $3,242,179.20.
+Following the sale, the executive vice president now directly owns 118,679 shares of the company’s stock, valued at $3,841,639.23.
 The disclosure for this sale can be found here.
-Insiders have sold 182,456 shares of company stock worth $5,648,168 over the last ninety days.
+Insiders have sold a total of 132,988 shares of company stock valued at $4,175,506 over the last 90 days.
 Insiders own 1.90% of the company’s stock.

-A number of institutional investors have recently made changes to their positions in AVTR.
-UBS Asset Management Americas Inc. grew its stake in shares of Avantor by 84.6% in the fourth quarter.
-UBS Asset Management Americas Inc. now owns 5,043,088 shares of the company’s stock worth $141,963,000 after purchasing an additional 2,311,155 shares during the last quarter.
-Swiss National Bank increased its stake in shares of Avantor by 10.7% during the fourth quarter.
-Swiss National Bank now owns 1,955,300 shares of the company’s stock valued at $55,042,000 after buying an additional 188,600 shares during the period.
-Segantii Capital Management Ltd bought a new position in shares of Avantor during the fourth quarter valued at approximately $10,556,000.
-Wells Fargo & Company MN lifted its stake in Avantor by 87.7% in the fourth quarter.
-Wells Fargo & Company MN now owns 1,340,642 shares of the company’s stock worth $37,739,000 after acquiring an additional 626,436 shares during the period.
-Finally, DNB Asset Management AS boosted its holdings in Avantor by 20.6% in the fourth quarter.
-DNB Asset Management AS now owns 66,284 shares of the company’s stock valued at $1,866,000 after acquiring an additional 11,337 shares in the last quarter.
-84.79% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+Bessemer Group Inc. acquired a new position in shares of Avantor during the 4th quarter valued at $28,000.
+NEXT Financial Group Inc grew its position in shares of Avantor by 51.8% during the 1st quarter.
+NEXT Financial Group Inc now owns 1,266 shares of the company’s stock valued at $37,000 after buying an additional 432 shares during the last quarter.
+Lloyd Advisory Services LLC. bought a new stake in shares of Avantor during the 1st quarter valued at about $42,000.
+Allred Capital Management LLC bought a new position in Avantor in the 1st quarter worth about $45,000.
+Finally, International Assets Investment Management LLC bought a new position in Avantor in the 4th quarter worth about $64,000.
+84.79% of the stock is owned by institutional investors.

 Avantor, Inc provides products and services to customers in biopharma, healthcare, education and government, advanced technologies, and applied materials industries in the Americas, Europe, Asia, the Middle East, and Africa.
 The company offers materials and consumables, such as purity chemicals and reagents, lab products and supplies, formulated silicone materials, customized excipients, customized single-use assemblies, process chromatography resins and columns, analytical sample prep kits, education and microbiology products, and clinical trial kits.